orangeduck/mpc/README.md

 Self Modifying Lexer
 ===================

-as stated earlier, the lexer allows an action to modify itself during run-time via the self structure, lets use this to dynamically parse "ab", starting with just lexing for 'a', and changing the parser to parse for 'b' instead of 'a' once 'a' has been parsed
+as stated earlier, the lexer allows an action to modify itself during run-time via two structures: the local `self` structure, and the global/local `mpc_lexer_pool` structure

+lets use the `self` structure to dynamically parse "ab", starting with just lexing for 'a', and changing the parser to parse for 'b' instead of 'a' once 'a' has been parsed

 ```
 char globalch = 0;